Resource Dump: Creating Characters (articles) - Massive collection of character creation articles

 Characters are the lifeblood of your story.
 Without strong, likable characters there is very little chance your readers will be interested in your comic.

 That is not an exaggeration.
 I truly believe that this is the single most important step when writing your story.
 If I had to choose just one thing to go right in my story, I’d want it to have good characters.

 How to get your reader to root for your protagonist (article) - Binge Writing

 5 ways to make a character more likable (video) - Brookes Eggleston

 So you want to make amazing characters.
 Good!
 Here are some quick tips on how to do that:

 Even though you’re writing a fictional story (and if you’re not, this point is even MORE important), you still want your characters to be believable.

 Have your characters behave in a consistent way.
 If one of your characters is an impatient jerk in one scene then suddenly starts behaving like a posh Englishman, your readers will be confused.
-Unless you’re writing about someone with multiple personality disorder, give your characters a specific attitude and way of talking.
-Note that they can still act differently around different people and when they’re in different moods, but they should still have a consistent undertone throughout the story.
+Unless you’re writing about someone with multiple split personalities (and even then, there’s probably going to be some consistencies), give your characters a specific attitude and way of talking.
+Note that they can still act differently around different people and when they’re in different moods, however they should still have a consistent undertone throughout the story.

 Give your characters a clear, traceable arc.
 This relates to the previous point and falls back onto the idea that you should treat characters as a kind of plot arch in themselves.
 When designing the arcs of your characters, ask yourself: What are they like at the start of the story and who do they become at the end?
 More importantly, is that evolution satisfying?